copsTvFan/cops-episode-guide/readme.md

 guy with no shirt appears and says they threw beer at them.
 She says they threatened to blow up her house.
 Steve says for them all to go to bed and ignore each other.
 She says she pays $48 a month and it's a nice place.
-The white guy is drunk and told the black guy, "…for the niggers to get out of here."
+The white guy is drunk and told the black guy, "... for the niggers to get out of here."
 They go back around and tell them to cut the crap and stop yelling.
 The white guy says he told him he would get his gun and blow his brains out, is that right?
 Cheri says other neighbors are complaining too.
 She can't stay